 The global biotechnology market is segmented by application, technology, and region.

-By application, the global market is segmented into health, food & agriculture, industrial processing, natural resources & environment, bioinformatics, and other applications.
+the global market is segmented into health, food & agriculture, industrial processing, natural resources & environment, bioinformatics, and other applications.
 The health segment dominated the market and is estimated to register a CAGR of 13.9% during the forecast period.
 Health biotechnology is crucial and has emerged as the highest revenue-generating segment in 2020.
 The developments in the biotechnology space have resulted in the emergence of a new economic sector primarily associated with small startup companies.
 Moreover, companies are collaborating for the development of novel therapeutic products, which is aiding segment growth.
 For instance, in April 2020, Amgen and Adaptive Biotechnologies collaborated to discover and develop antibodies against the SARS-CoV-2 virus.
 Adaptive's proprietary immune medicine platform is being used as part of this collaboration to identify virus-neutralizing antibodies.
 Such partnerships would boost revenue generation in this segment.

 The food and agriculture segment is the second largest.
 The demand for biotechnology tools across agricultural applications has expanded rapidly.
 These include micropropagation and tissue culture, molecular breeding or marker-assisted selection genetic engineering, and genetically modified crops & molecular diagnostic technologies, and conventional plant breeding.
 The advent of unique genetic resources and genome modification tools is expected to enhance the understanding of plant biology over the coming years.
 Furthermore, an increase in the adoption of GM crops globally is expected to supplement the segment growth in the coming years.
 Genetically modified crops have witnessed rapid adoption, and herbicide-tolerant insect-resistant GM seeds have gained immense popularity contributing to the development of the agricultural industry.

-By technology, the global market is segmented into DNA sequencing, tissue engineering and regeneration, nanobiotechnology, fermentation (biopharmaceutical manufacturing, biopharmaceutical & biotechnology research, and others), cell-based assay, PCR technology, chromatography, and others.
+the global market is segmented into DNA sequencing, tissue engineering and regeneration, nanobiotechnology, fermentation (biopharmaceutical manufacturing, biopharmaceutical & biotechnology research, and others), cell-based assay, PCR technology, chromatography, and others.
 Tissue engineering and regeneration dominated the market and is estimated to register a CAGR of 13.7% during the forecast period.
 The rising penetration and presence of several companies with active pipeline portfolios are expected to boost potential growth.
 Tissue engineering and regeneration technology are highly driven by a robust pipeline in clinical trials and the company of government & private funding to support research.
 In addition, the presence of highly efficient products such as grafts, tissue patches, ointments, and scaffolds has resulted in the developing of regenerative medicines for use in dermatology and musculoskeletal treatments.
 Advancements in nanotechnology that have further improved these products' efficiency are expected to contribute to revenue generation significantly.
 The market is expected to grow as demand for clinical treatments for chronic diseases such as cancer, diabetes, age-related macular degeneration, and practically all types of arthritis rises.
 Significant companies are researching and developing pipeline drugs for diabetes and neurological disorders, including Parkinson's and Alzheimer's, as well as for many forms of cancer and cardiovascular diseases.
 The rising prevalence of these diseases has increased investments in the search for treatment opportunities in Regenerative medicines.

 The nanobiotechnology segment is the second largest.
 The rising inclination of physicians to use nanomaterial-based products contributes to the larger revenue share.
 Nanotechnology-enabled medical technologies significantly impact the detection, prevention, and treatment of human diseases.
 The number of approved nanomedicine products has been increasing significantly since 1980.
 As of 2019, 29 nanomedicine products have received regulatory approval.
 Thus, growing regulatory approvals are expected to impact market growth positively.
 Furthermore, nanotechnology has emerged as an exciting and promising drug discovery and delivery approach.
 In the last few years, researchers have started using nanobiotechnology in this space.
 Nanocrystals (QDs) and nanoparticles such as magnetic nanoparticles, gold colloids, nanobarcodes, dendrimers, and nanobodies offer unique advantages for developing drugs and their discovery.
 Moreover, this technology has emerged as a promising nanoplatform for efficient therapeutics and diagnostics possessing characteristic properties.
 The confluence of the abovementioned factors is anticipated to increase the update of nanobiotechnology, leading to considerable market growth.